Exponents of some one-dimensional Gauss-Manin cohomologies: Preliminaries

 \begin{nota} For the sake of simplicity, we will usually denote both an exponent and some of its representatives in $\kk$ in the same way.

-Exponents are considered unordered and eventually repeated.
-Note that, when $\kk=\CC$, that notion of multiplicity of an exponent $\alpha$ is related to the size of the Jordan blocks of local monodromy associated with the eigenvalue $e^{2\pi i\alpha}$, and not to its multiplicity as a root of the characteristic polynomial of the monodromy.
-However, these two notions are the same under some special conditions (cf. \cite[3.2.2, 3.7.2]{Ka1}).
-Nevertheless, in our algebraic setting, whenever we mention ``Jordan block'' we will mean a regular indecomposable $\operatorname{Loc}(\alpha,n_\alpha)$, in analogy with the complex analytic case. \end{nota}
+Exponents are considered unordered and possibly repeated.
+Note that, when $\kk=\CC$, this notion of multiplicity of an exponent $\alpha$ is related to the size of the Jordan blocks of the local monodromy associated with the eigenvalue $e^{2\pi i\alpha}$, and not to its multiplicity as a root of the characteristic polynomial of the monodromy.
+However, these two notions are the same under some special conditions (cf. \cite[Cor.
+3.2.2, Lem.
+3.7.2]{KaESDE}).
+Nevertheless, in our algebraic setting, whenever we mention ``Jordan block'' we will mean a regular indecomposable $\operatorname{Loc}(\alpha,n_\alpha)$, in analogy with the complex analytic case.

+Although, as we have seen, the exponents at the origin of a $\DD_{\AA^1}$-module can be defined even if it has an irregular singularity there, in the following we will deal with complexes of regular holonomic $\DD_{\AA^1}$-modules, since direct image preserves regularity (cf. \cite[Ch.
+II, Thm.
+9.3.1]{Meb6oper}). \end{nota}